lamhq/lake-formation-demo/README.md

 ## Overview

 A project that demonstate:
-- Build a data lake with S3 data source
+- Build a data lake with data stored in S3
-- Create an ETL job that load data to data lake
+- Create an ETL job that copy data between data lakes

 ## Frequently Used Commands